MaastrichtU-Library/FAIR-research-data-coursebook/_episodes/05-data-archiving.md

 > ## Exercise - Level Hard 🌶🌶🌶
 >
-> 1. Watch the following tutorial to create a dataset in the DEMO DataverseNL
+> 1. Upload a dataset in the [DEMO DataverseNL](https://demo.dataverse.nl/) repository
 >
-> 2. Download this mock dataset to do it.
+> 2. Download the following mock dataset: [MOCK DATA](https://maastrichtuniversity-ids-open.s3.eu-central-1.amazonaws.com/MOCK_DATA_BOOTCAMP.xlsx)
 >
 > 3. What is the DOI of your dataset?
 > {: .source}
 >
 > > ## Solution
 > >
-> > Did you watch it already? 🤓
+> > There is no one single answer 🤓
 > > {: .output}
 > {: .solution}
 {: .challenge}

 > ## Discussion
-> Given that uploading sensitive research data such as interviews.
-Dicuss in group on how to archive this type of projects in a data reporostory
+> Scenario:
+You are a researcher of Migration studies, and you conducted personal interviews.
+So naturally, you want your research data to be visible in your community, given the impact on the topic.
+Still, obviously, you can't upload the transcripts, not even in a restricted form, since it's an ethnographic study.
 >
+> Discuss with your team how it would be best to handle data archiving in situations like this type of data.
 {: .discussion}